18F/unit-testing-node/_pages/components/middleware.md

 }
 ```

-The closure takes as an argument the `issueUrl` produced when the `Promise` by
+The closure takes as an argument the `issueUrl` that's produced when the
-`githubClient.fileNewIssue` resolves successfully.
-If the entire operation
+`Promise` by `githubClient.fileNewIssue` resolves successfully.
+If the entire
-succeeds, `execute` will post `issueUrl` in the channel containing the message
+operation succeeds, `execute` will post `issueUrl` as a response to the user
-as a response to the user who added the reaction.
+who added the reaction (in the channel containing the message).

-Inside the closure, first we set up the success and error handlers for the
+Inside the closure, you should first set up the success and error handlers for
-`slackClient.addSuccessReaction` call at the end.
-This final call will return
+the `slackClient.addSuccessReaction` call at the end.
+This final call will
-a `Promise` that has its own success and error handlers.
-These handlers will
+return a `Promise` that has its own success and error handlers that will
-execute before the next `Promise` in the chain created by `execute`.
+will execute before the next `Promise` in the chain created by `execute`.

-The success handler, `resolve`, passes through the `issueUrl` by [producing a
+`resolve`, the success handler, passes through the `issueUrl` by [producing a
-new `Promise` that resolves to the
+new `Promise` that resolves to the `issueUrl`
 value](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/resolve).
-The failure handler, `reject`, creates a new
+`reject`, the failure handler, creates a new
 [`Error`](https://nodejs.org/api/errors.html) value used to [produce a new
 `Promise` that is rejected with the
 error](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/reject).

-Again, this can't be repeated enough: [always make sure to `return` the
+Again, this can't be repeated enough: [Always make sure to `return` the
 `Promise` from every
 function!]({{ site.baseurl }}/components/slack-client/#promises-gotcha-1)